-- 1. Close all windows.
+- Close all windows.
 (The system can be armed even if the windows are open.) - 2.
-Turn the ignition switch to the LOCK position and remove the kev. - 3.
-Close the trunk lid and all doors.
+Turn the ignition switch to the LOCK position and remove the key. - Close all doors.
 Lock all doors.
-The doors can be locked with: - the power door lock switch (if the door is opened, locked and then closed). - the key (mechanical). - anv request switch. - the Intelligent Key.
+The doors can be locked with: - the power door lock switch (if the door is opened, locked and then closed). - the key master or mechanical (Intelligent Key models).

+- any request switch (Intelligent Key models). - the keyfob or Intelligent Key.

-Intelligent Key operation:
+Keyfob and Intelligent Key operation:

-- button.
+- Push the button.
 All doors lock.
-Push the The hazard lights flash twice and the horn beeps once to indicate all doors are locked. - When the button is pushed with all doors locked, the hazard lights flash twice and the horn beeps once as a reminder that the doors are already locked.
+The hazard lights flash twice and the horn beeps once to indicate all doors are locked. - When the button is pushed with all doors locked, the hazard lights flash twice and the horn beeps once as a reminder that the doors are already locked.

 The horn may or may not beep.
-Refer to "Silencing the horn beep feature" (vehicles without navigation system) in the "Predriving check and adjustments" section or "Vehicle electronic systems" (vehicles with navigation system) in the "Display screen, heater, air conditioner, audio and phone systems" section later in this manual.
+Refer to "Silencing the horn beep feature" in the "Pre-driving checks and adjustments" section later in this manual.

-4. Confirm that the security indicator light comes on.
-The security light stays on for about 30 seconds.
+4. Confirm that the indicator light comes on.
+The light stays on for about 30 seconds.
 The vehicle security system is now pre-armed.
 After about 30 seconds the vehicle security system automatically shifts into the armed phase.
-The security light begins to flash once every 3 seconds.
-If, during the 30-second pre-arm time period, the driver's door is unlocked by the key, a request switch or the Intelligent Key, or if the ignition key is turned to ACC or ON, the system will not arm.
+The light begins to flash once every 3 seconds.
+If, during the 30-second pre-arm time period, the driver's door is unlocked by the key, a request switch, the keyfob or Intelligent Key, or if the ignition switch is turned to ACC or ON, the system will not arm.

 - If the key is turned slowly when locking the driver's door, the system may not arm.
 Furthermore, if the key is turned beyond the vertical position toward the unlock position to remove the key, the system may be disarmed when the key is removed.
-If the indicator light fails to glow for 30 seconds, unlock the door once and lock it again. - Even when the driver and/or passengers are in the vehicle, the system will arm with all doors and trunk lid closed and locked with the ignition key in the OFF position.
+If the indicator light fails to glow for 30 seconds, unlock the door once and lock it again. - Even when the driver and/or passengers are in the vehicle, the system will arm with all doors closed and locked with the ignition key in the OFF position.